-Aside from the fees you’ll pay, there are a number of other factors worth considering when you’re deciding whether a robo-advisor is right for you, including:
+In addition to the fees you’ll pay, there are a number of other factors worth considering when you’re deciding whether a robo-advisor is right for you, including:

 Most robo-advisors use a mix of ETFs and low-cost index funds.
-ETFs hold a basket of stocks or bonds and are built to mirror an index, such as the S&P 500.
-They are traded throughout the day.
-Index funds are mutual funds that also hold a mix of investments and track an index.
+ETFs hold a basket of stocks or bonds and the vast majority of these funds are passively managed, i.e. they are built to mirror an index, such as the S&P 500.
+ETFs differ from index mutual funds in that they are traded throughout the day on an exchange, similar to stocks.

 You’ll typically be offered two broad types of accounts when you consider a robo-advisor: a retirement account or a regular taxable investment account.
 A standard investment account has no limits on the amount of money you can invest.

 Retirement accounts, such as traditional and Roth IRAs, offer specific tax advantages, but these come with contribution limits.
 The 2021 annual contribution limit for a traditional or Roth IRA is $6,000, with a $1,000 “catch-up” provision for those 50 and older.

 Be clear about your goals when you choose your account type.
 If you’re saving for retirement, the tax advantages of retirement accounts are hard to beat.

 But if you’ll need access to the money sooner than that because you’re saving for another goal, consider a regular taxable account.
 You don’t want to face the early withdrawal penalties and tax implication that can come with dipping into retirement accounts too early.

 Robo-advisors usually offer a fixed number of investment options or pre-set portfolio allocations — sort of like a prix fixe menu at a restaurant.
 The robo-advisor will typically have you fill out a questionnaire, and then recommend one of these portfolios based on your goals, investment preferences, comfort with risk, and time horizon.